Script Pool Rules & Regulations

 PROCEEDINGS AND PROJECT SELECTION

-Around 20 projects will be selected for the second round.
-These will have to provide English language scripts in standard format accompanied by a cover letter on the film/project to enable the final selection.
+Approximately 20 projects will be selected for the second round.
+Second-round applicants will be required to submit: the screenplay in English and in standard industry format, and a cover letter introducing the project.

 RIGHTS AND THE CHAIN OF TITLE